 Tips for Moving in the Spring

 As mentioned before, spring is one of the busiest times of the year for moving.
 Because of high demand, moving companies charge more for their services.
 If you plan to move in the spring, plan as far ahead as possible.
 Lock in a rate as soon as possible, as they will go up each day you wait.
+If you can control your timing, try to move in early spring while rates are still relatively low coming off of the winter months.

 Be Aware of Weather

 Spring weather is notoriously unpredictable.
 Weather forecasts change constantly, and sporadic rainfalls can happen even on a sunny day.
 Make sure to keep umbrellas and furniture covers on hand to keep yourself and your belongings dry in case of rain.
 Park your moving truck as close to your home or storage unit as possible to avoid long trips where items could get wet.
+If anything does get wet, make sure to wipe it down to avoid mold and mildew later on.

 Plan Around Traffic

 If possible, plan around traffic to avoid high-traffic times.
 Depending on where you live, this could include Spring Break traffic or tourists.
 Weeknights after work or lunchtime on nice weekends are times you may want to avoid.
+If you’re moving to a very tourist-heavy place, try not to move on a weekend when everyone is driving there.
+Instead, aim for a Monday or Tuesday, when most people would not be heading there to start their vacation.

 Protect Against Pollen

 With spring comes lots of pollen from trees and other plants.
 It can quickly collect in your home, and on your furniture and boxes if you aren’t careful.
 Make sure to seal your boxes and cover furniture when moving.
 Remove your shoes when entering your new home to avoid tracking pollen through.
 Don’t leave your belongings outside too long, as pollen will build.
+When in doubt, throw sheets and covers over top of your furniture and other belongings that you could easily toss into the wash.

 As the weather heats up, it’s important to make sure you take breaks and keep your physical well-being front of mind.
 Bring lots of water, energy drinks, and snacks with you to stay hydrated and keep your energy up.
 Pack extra water and snacks for your movers – they’ll be grateful for it.